joshuaeckroth/csss-2017-website/daily-notes/day-4.md

 ## SSL

 Critical issue: not easy to share public keys ahead of time, before going to a website.
-Thus, we need a service for creating "certificates" from "certificate authorities" that is default-trusted by the browser.
+Thus, we need a service for creating "certificates" from "certificate authorities" that are default-trusted by the browser.

 - Web server has two keys: public and private
 - Public key gets signed by a certificate authority, after you pay them.